-A monthly $50 surcharge is required in addition to your premium if you have a spouse or registered domestic partner enrolled on your PEBB medical coverage, and your spouse or registered domestic partner has chosen not to enroll in employer-based group medical insurance that is comparable to Uniform Medical Plan (UMP) Classic.
+A monthly $50 surcharge is required in addition to your medical plan premium if you have a spouse or registered domestic partner enrolled on your PEBB medical coverage, and your spouse or registered domestic partner has chosen not to enroll in employer-based group medical insurance that is comparable to Uniform Medical Plan (UMP) Classic.
 (Comparison must be to UMP Classic even if you are not enrolled in the plan.)

-Who needs to attest?
+Who needs to attest (respond)?

 - Retiree not enrolled in Medicare Part A and Part B